BraedonWooding/LLV/README.md

   - These are more stable and are much easier to use
   - They come in just a single fromat `libLLV.a` which is just a static library
     - Note: these libraries are actually (pseudo) compiled so they have architecture make sure you get the right one
-- If you want to compile from source all you need is cmake, then just say `cmake ./` in the home directory
+- If you want to compile from source all you need is cmake, then just say `cmake -DCMAKE_BUILD_TYPE=Release .` in the LLV directory
   - Then you will have a ton of make files and stuff pop up (we don't commit these auto generated files)
   - To compile the library now all you have to say is `make`
+  - `=Release` is just to avoid the asserts, often if there is a bug it is an extremely minor visual glitch (such as one of the boxes being too large)
+    - Please do report them if you find them!
+But you wouldn't want the asserts to crash the application on these glitches when showing the animation
+    - So I would suggest this as to turn them off as to avoid disruptions.
 - To use the library you just use it like any other C library i.e. `gcc myFile.c libLLV.a -o outFile`

 ## Small things to consider